Is your son a D1, D2, or D3 player? Is he ready to play college baseball?

-Subjectively, the college coach evaluator will offer their opinions and feedback by observing your athlete’s performance in drills and in-game.
+Subjectively, the CSE College Coach Evaluator will offer their opinions and feedback by observing your athlete’s performance in drills and in-game.
 They will also produce a CSE Score for each of the six skill traits based on what they see.
-In the athlete's CSE Report, the college coach evaluator notes from the CSE will be included.
+In the athlete's CSE Report, the CSE College Coach Evaluator notes from the CSE will be included.
 These notes will include things done well and things that can be improved, such as, “weight shift during throw needs improvement.”

 With this helpful feedback, your athlete will know exactly what to work on to improve skills, how to develop them, and how to push to the next level.

 Not every sport is the same, and although there is some overlap, different technologies will be used throughout the evaluation to capture accurate data.
-In baseball, CSE assesses its athletes using top of the line analytics for arm velocity, Blast Motion for hitting power and contact, and Ryzer’s Mindset TAP Test will evaluate mental toughness.
-Learn more about the technologies we use on our Technology page.
+In baseball, CSE assesses its athletes arm velocity using top of the line analytics from Rapsodo, hitting power and contact from Blast Motion, and mental toughness using the Ryzer’s Mindset TAP Test.

 "The player profile deliverable is like nothing I have ever seen before, this alone is worth the investment in your athlete."

 Frank Nichols, Head Coach, 04 Texas Glory Illinois RWB

 By clicking “Allow All”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.
 Cookie settingsAllow All